DBozhinovski/relatinator/packages/astro-relatinator/README.md

 ## Configuration

-The integration takes a single input argument, `paths`, which is an array of paths to the `.md` or `.mdx` files you want to use for training the model.
+The integration takes four input arguments, `paths`, `schema`, `similarityMethod`, and `debug`.

+- `paths` is an array of paths to the `.md` or `.mdx` files you want to use for training the model.
 If you're using the [Content Collections API](https://docs.astro.build/en/guides/content-collections/), you can find these at `./src/collections/<collection-name>/`.
+- `schema` is an array of frontmatter fields you want to use for training the model.
+- `similarityMethod` is the algorithm to use for training the model.
+Can be `"tfidf"` or `"bm25"`.
+- `debug` is a boolean flag to enable debug mode.
+It gets VERY verbose, so use it with caution.

 ### Example: